Malinda Lowe

 Malinda Lowe (born 13 August 1979), is a Sri Lankan record producer, audio engineer, songwriter, and event manager particularly in Live Sound and mixing console.
-He is known for recording and mixing songs and synthesizers for major artists such as Shreya Goshal, Udit Narayan, Olivia Newton-John, Mohombi, Akon, Sonu Nigam, Bathiya and Santhush and The Gypsies.
+He is known for recording and mixing songs and synthesizers for artists such as Shreya Goshal, Udit Narayan, Olivia Newton-John, Mohombi, Akon, Sonu Nigam, Bathiya and Santhush and The Gypsies.
 He is also the creator and founder of Universal Sound Productions.

 Personal life

 Lowe was born on 13 August 1979 in Chailaw, Sri Lanka.
-He started education from St. Mary's College, Chilaw.
-Then he attended to St. Anthony's College, Wattala to complete secondary education.
+He started his education at St. Mary's College, Chilaw.
+Then he attended St. Anthony's College, Wattala to complete secondary education.
 He completed his O/Ls in 1996, and started mathematics for his A/Ls, which ended in three months.
 In school times, he studied keyboard and piano from Dulip Gabadamudalige.

-He is married since 2012 and is a father of one child.

 Career

 Lowe spent time with his father helping with business-related matters while he was studying.
 In the meantime, he helped his father to run his hardware shop related to machinery and distribution.
 During his A/Ls, he joined with NIBM where he studied audio engineering.
 He studied audio engineering at Harman International Business School in California, and later followed a comprehensive course on Audio engineering endorsing Harman products.
 Then he completed digital mixing exams in Bangalore with Indian audio engineers.
 And joined with a few brands such as JBL USA, AVID USA, Soundcraft UK, Crown Audio, AKG, Waves, DanteAudio, and for Post mixing work Pro Tools.

-In early 2000s, he met renowned musician Nalin Perera, where they compiled a radio jingle in 2002.
+In the early 2000s, he met renowned musician Nalin Perera, and they compiled a radio jingle in 2002.
 In 2006, Lowe entered the music industry by working as the sound engineer in the solo album Bambarindu for musician Nalin Perera.
 Later, he made collaborative work with Nalin Perera's musical band "Marians" during its first unplugged concert.
 The unplugged version was done for the 11th anniversary of Sirasa TV.
 At the same time, he met Ranga Dasanayake at Turning point studios where Lowe studied all the DAW and plugins.
-In 2009, he founded the sound production company titled "Universal Sound Productions", in which he was the director and Pro Audio live and post production engineer.
+In 2009, he founded the sound production company titled "Universal Sound Productions", in which he was the director and Pro Audio live and post-production engineer.
 The company rigged a JBL VERTEC line array system at the 5,000-capacity Sri Lanka Exhibition and Convention Center for the musical show of R&B singer Ocean.
-Then the company supported two mega concerts in Sri Lanka by the UK/Australian songstress Olivia Newton-John at the 1,800-capacity Musaeus College Auditorium in Colombo.
+Then the company supported two mega concerts in Sri Lanka by the UK/Australian singer Olivia Newton-John at the 1,800-capacity Musaeus College Auditorium in Colombo.